New and extended workshop!

 By popular request we are now including a third day full of highly experiential skills practice, role play, case studies and live supervision demonstrations – putting into practice the theory gained in the preceding two days.

-Experiential Workshop in the Fundamentals of Therapeutic Mentoring in addressing the Emotional Repercussions of Dyslexia.
+Intro To: The Dyslexia Aware Therapeutic Approach addressing the Emotional Repercussions of Dyslexia.